crankingai/azureaitraining/function-calling.md

 var response = await kernel.InvokePromptAsync("Draft HTML page using at least one image on topic X", settings);
 // behind the scenes the LLM decides which functions to call, and calls them, to solve problem described in prompt
 ```

+## Each Function Might Choose a Different LLM

+Big deal!
+Maybe I have a _native function_ that counts customers in photo.
+Maybe that uses a diffent model hosted by Google that's really good at that.

+Prompty and Semantic Kernel file-based prompts storage formats supports specifying the LLM.